ngraczykowski/iris-root/kubernetes/README.md

 ## Overview

-The minimum values required to deploy working system are:
+The values required to deploy a working system are:

 - Core
 - Ingress
+- Environment-specific bridge and agents

 ### Core